JohnAustinDev/osis-converters/ReadMe.md

 Default control files will be copied from a `defaults` directory (see `convert -h defaults`).
 This includes the Go Bible Creator user interface localization file and the app icon.
 These files may be customized per project, or customized for a group of projects, depending on which `defaults` directory the file is located in.

-IMPORTANT: The collections.txt default file is just a template and should not be customized.
-The actual collections.txt control file is auto-generated at runtime.

 Jar files whose file name contains a number are maximum 512kb in size, for phones with Jar size limitations.
 Jar files ending with `_s` have simplified character sets, for phones with character limitations.
 Character set transliteration for simplified and normal GoBible character sets is controlled by these `defaults` files: `gobible / <type>Char.txt` where `<type>` is `simple` or `normal`.